-ADELAIDE OVAL WESTERN GRANDSTAND
+ADELAIDE OVAL WESTERN GRANDSTAND MAIN CONSTRUCTION COMPANY : Built Environs CLIENT : South Australian Cricket Association Mortimer Project Management

-MAIN CONSTRUCTION COMPANY : Built Environs CLIENT : South Australian Cricket Association Mortimer Project Management PROJECT END VALUE : \$85 Million COMPLETION : December 2010 ARCHITECTS : Hassell Architects CAPACITY : 14,000 red brick arches, which have been retained as a key architectural by site and project engineers to ensure the brickwork was not damaged
+PROJECT END VALUE: \$85 Million COMPLETION : December 2010 ARCHITECTS: Hassell Architects CAPACITY : 14,000 red brick arches, which have been retained as a key architectural by site and project engineers to ensure the brickwork was not damaged

-S outh Australian-based commercial building company Built Adelaide Oval is an iconic Test ground and heritage considerations were very high on the construction agenda.
+S outh Australian-based commercial building company Built Environs has achieved on-time practical completion of the iconic very high on the construction agenda.
 A lot of work had been invested the shell-like roof structure.
-Each shell is supported by two trusses, requiring craning and fixing of the 35 t 30 m-long trusses, placing of the roof segments, tensioning of the structure, placement of the purlins and cladding
+Each shell is supported by two trusses, requiring craning and fixing of the 35 t 30 m-long trusses, placing of the roof segments, tensioning of the structure, placement of the purlins and cladding.